USCiLab/cereal/_includes/serialization_functions.markdown

 Serialization Functions
 =======================

-Because C++ lacks
+Since C++ lacks
 <a href="http://en.wikipedia.org/wiki/Reflection_(computer_programming)">reflection</a>,
-implementing serialization requires the user to specify which data members should be serialized. cereal provides a number of ways to specify such serialization functions for your classes, even if you don't have access to their internals.
+implementing serialization requires you to specify which data members should be serialized. cereal provides a number of ways to specify such serialization functions for your classes, even if you don't have access to their internals.